 Rapid solutions: Attract more customers to your online store for FREE by displaying your product ads in partner stores with SixAds.
 In turn, partners display their products on your site to access the same benefits.

-Slower solutions: Drive organic traffic to your product pages through influencers, SEO or Facebook pages.
+Slower solutions: Drive organic traffic to your product pages through influencers, SEO, or Facebook pages.

 4-5.
 Conversion to Purchase and Average Purchase Value

-“These components — the number of purchases and amount of each transaction by a customer — are strongly linked.
+“These components — the number of purchases and the amount of each transaction by a customer — are strongly linked.
 Amazon optimizes this variable by injecting recommendation engines into the product.
 The company suggests a related product, which helps it convert another purchase and generate additional revenue.”

 You should only increase traffic when your conversion rate is good enough.
 Would you like to know how to increase your conversion without any costs?
-2% increase in your conversion rate can double your business.
+A 2% increase in your conversion rate can double your business.